Master of Science in Nursing (MS)

 The School of Nursing offers several programs leading to the Master of Science degree.
 There are three roles available.
-A student may choose between the advanced nursing practice roles of administration or education or the advanced practice nursing role of nurse practitioner.
+A student may choose between the advanced nursing practice roles of administration or education or the advanced practice nursing role of family nurse practitioner.
 Education and administration students will also choose a clinical specialty or population focus of advanced adult nursing, community health nursing, or community health/psychiatric nursing.
-Nurse practitioner students will choose between family, pediatric primary care, and women’s health clinical specialties.

 All graduates are prepared in advanced nursing practice with proficiency in evaluating the health care needs of individuals, families, groups, and communities.
-Graduates over the past ten years have earned doctoral degrees in their specialty areas, assumed top leadership positions in nursing service and education agencies, and served with distinction in collaborative roles as they developed new delivery systems.
+Graduates of the program have assumed top leadership positions in nursing service and educational organizations, earned doctoral degrees and served with distinction in collaborative roles as they developed new delivery systems.
 The terminal objectives for the Master of Science degree program in nursing emphasize the synthesis of knowledge and the responsibility of graduates to participate in, evaluate, or conduct circumscribed research.

 Research is an integral aspect of the curriculum in the Master of Science degree program in nursing.
 Application, utilization, and critical evaluation of the research process and resultant finding are emphasized as the body of evidence for the improvement and advancement of nursing practice and positive patient outcomes.